Because We’re Better Together!

 - Would your community like a major renovation or installation in a park or recreation center?
 Make a Capital Improvement Request (CIP) by completing this form and emailing it to firstname.lastname@example.org.

 - Does your community want to pursue external grant funding to help fund park or recreation improvements?
 Complete the Intent to Apply Form prior to applying for any external grant and send it to Felicia Jones.
-This will ensure that any external funding received by a community group with the intention of improving BCRP assets aligns with BCRP mission, values, and priorities.
+This will ensure that any external funding received by a community group with the intention of improving BCRP assets aligns with BCRP's mission, values, and priorities.

-Strategic Partnerships are collaborations between Baltimore City Recreation & Parks, private entities (for-profit or non-profit), and/or other governmental agencies where the collective beneficial outcome is in providing improved community facilities and related services and programs.
+Strategic Partnerships are collaborations between Baltimore City Recreation & Parks, private entities (for-profit or non-profit), and/or other government agencies where the collective beneficial outcome is in providing improved community facilities and related services and programs.
 Such partnerships are characterized by the symbiotic sharing of investment, risk, responsibility, and reward among partners.

 Key to these partnerships is the alignment and congruence of a common mission, vision, and set of values, drawing on the strength of both the public and private sectors.
 These shared elements would then translate into the purpose and expected outcome of the partnership.
 All partnerships will have the expectation to provide affordable and accessible recreational, leisure, and outdoor experiences - that is activities and programs - to the entire community in an equitable fashion.